-The Development Bank of Japan Inc. Law (New DBJ Law)
+The Development Bank of Japan Inc. Act (New DBJ Act)

 The Establishment of the Development Bank of Japan Inc.